kamranahmedse/pipeline-js/README.md

 ```bash
 php artisan migrate
 ```
-- That's it, you are all set up.
-You may now use it.
+- That's it, you are all set up ...start shortening your URLs.

 #Contribute
 You are welcome to contribute.
 You may do it so by following steps